 Athletes may only represent a country they have citizenship and/or permanent residency (minimum of 1 (one) year of residency).
 In the case of dual citizenship, athlete may represent either one of them, as he/she may elect.
-However, after having represented one country in the international, intercontinental, or national championships recognised by POSA, he/she may not represent another country.
+However, after having represented one country in the international, or national championships recognised by POSA, he/she may not represent another country in the current year.